Factsheet: Shopper loyalty programs

-The Public Health (Tobacco) Act 2008 prohibits the inclusion of tobacco products, non-tobacco smoking products or e-cigarettes in shopper loyalty programs.
+The Public Health (Tobacco) Act 2008 prohibits the inclusion of tobacco products and non-tobacco smoking products in shopper loyalty programs.

 What is a shopper loyalty program?

-• Any program under which a gift or other benefit could be obtained by the purchaser of tobacco products, non-tobacco smoking products, or e-cigarettes (regardless of whether the program extends to the purchase of other products) or
+• Any program under which a gift or other benefit could be obtained by the purchaser of tobacco products or non-tobacco smoking products (regardless of whether the program extends to the purchase of other products) or

-• Any program under which a purchaser of goods or products may be entitled to a gift of tobacco products, non-tobacco smoking products or e-cigarettes (regardless of whether the purchaser may choose to accept another type of gift instead).
+• Any program under which a purchaser of goods or products may be entitled to a gift of tobacco products or non-tobacco smoking products (regardless of whether the purchaser may choose to accept another type of gift instead).

 Are there any exceptions?

-Programs where the customer may obtain a gift or benefit on the basis of the method of payment used, such as the use of a particular credit card, are not affected by the legislation.
+Programs where the customer may obtain a gift or benefit based on the method of payment used, such as the use of a particular credit card, are not affected by the legislation.
 For example, the customer’s credit card may reward them for any purchase that they make using the credit card.

-Programs conducted by manufacturers or distributors of tobacco products, non-tobacco smoking products or e-cigarettes where the retailer receives the gift or benefit directly (and the gift or benefit is not intended for resupply) are also not affected.
+Programs conducted by manufacturers or distributors of tobacco products or non-tobacco smoking products where the retailer receives the gift or benefit directly (and the gift or benefit is not intended for resupply) are also not affected.

 How does NSW Health monitor compliance with the requirement?